-2 In the meantime (or ‘meanthyme’– a more herbaceous mode of time keeping…), drain the chickpeas (reserve a little of the goop) and add to food processor with lemon zest and juice, salt and another generous glug of extra virgin olive oil.
+2 In the meantime (or ‘meanthyme’– a more herbaceous mode of time-keeping…), drain the chickpeas (reserve a little of the goop) and add to food processor with lemon zest and juice, about 1 teaspoon of flaky sea salt (salt to taste; it will depend on whether you use chickpeas in water or salted brine) and another generous glug of extra virgin olive oil.
 Whiz until smooth.
 If the concoction you’ve created is a total pasty monster, then scrape down the sides of the processor and add further lemon juice if you’d like it sharper, or the tiniest bit of canned chickpea ‘goop’, or if you forgot to save that and poured it down the sink, a little water to loosen the mix, but don’t make it sloppy because the puréed veg will soften it.
 Re-whiz until smooth.
-Check seasoning, adjust, and set aside.
+Check seasoning, adjust, transfer to a bowl and set aside.

 3 Add veggies and any juices to food processor bowl, whiz until smooth, then adjust seasoning.

 4 Fold the puréed roasted veg through the chickpea mix.
 Mix both parts together thoroughly or else leave it so you have an interesting bi-colour swirl going on.
 Either way sprinkle a little sumac on top for a subtle lemony kick along with some fresh mint if you have it.
 Serve with crispy flatbreads or as part of a smorgasbord of snacky bits and bobs.
 It teams EXCEPTIONALLY well with a juicy IPA beer, some sun, and a bunch of humans to share it all with.